khushi02/summer-of-code/proposal-template.md

 ## Abstract

-This project is designed to create a comprehensive set of examples for the official Arduino libraries.
-Projects will range from beginner-friendy to advanced, with code and diagrams that are easy to replicate.
-These examples will integrate various different libraries and leverage external components in order to facilitate an in-depth understanding of the library's functions and the Arduino as a whole.
+This project creates a comprehensive set of examples for the official Arduino libraries.
+Projects will range from beginner to advanced, with code and diagrams that are easy to replicate.
+These examples will integrate various libraries and leverage external components to facilitate an in-depth understanding of the library's functions and the Arduino as a whole.

 ## Technical Details

 In order to accomplish this project, I will code multiple examples using a variety of Arduino libraries.
 Examples that involve circuits and hardware will be accompanied by both fritzing diagrams and images.
-The examples will not be limited to using only one library, rather I will focus on implementing multiple libraries into the examples in order to create complex projects.
+The examples will not be limited to using only one library, rather I will focus on implementing multiple libraries into examples to create complex projects.
 This will demonstrate diversity in the use of libraries and their interactions with other libraries.

-Over the course of Google Summer of Code, I intend to work on 6 different libraries, focusing on quality instead of quantity.
+Throughout Google Summer of Code, I intend to work on 6 different libraries, focusing on quality instead of quantity.
 I plan to spend 2 weeks on each library and submit 2-5 examples, depending on the type of library and complexity of projects.
 I have included details about when I plan to work on each library and potential ideas in the schedule of deliverables.
 The libraries I plan to work on are:
 * servo
 * capacitive sensor
 * keyboard